yetanotherco/aligned-layer/docs/0_internal/3_b_2_propose_upgrade.md

    >
    >    Make sure to set the path to the correct deployment output file.

-8. If the ABI is not automatically filled, get the ABI and paste it on the corresponding box:

-    ```bash
-    jq ".abi" contracts/out/ProxyAdmin.sol/ProxyAdmin.json | pbcopy
-    ```
+8. Once you paste the `ProxyAdmin` address, the ABI should be automatically filled.

     ![Enter Address or ENS Name](./images/3_b_2_multisig_3.png)